taitulism/cwd/README.md

         // ...
     }
-    catch (ex) {
+    catch (err) {
         // handle exception...
     }
 })();
 ```

-## The difference between `!isOk` (not ok) and `exception`:
+### The difference between `!isOk`, `stderr` and `error`:
-A CLI command has two output channels it can use to communicate with the process who ran it: one for the command's standard output (`stdout`), and one for its errors (`stderr`).
+A CLI command creates a process that has two output channels it can use to communicate with its parent process: one for the command's standard output (`stdout`), and one for its errors (`stderr`).
-It can also utilize an exit code for when it completes.
-The consensus is exit code `0` for success (a kind of a "200 OK" HTTP response status code) and non-zero otherwise.

-Each command can utilize those channels and exit codes differently, even "incorrectly" as there is no standard other than subjective common sense...
+Every command also finishes with an exit code.
+The consensus is exit code `0` for success (a kind of an HTTP "200 OK" status code) and non-zero otherwise.
+Commands can utilize those channels and exit codes differently, even "incorrectly" as there is no standard other than subjective common sense...

 So when a command fails it will probably send some details through its `stderr` channel and exit with a non-zero exit code but it **will** be completed.
 No errors will be thrown in the Node process that executed the command.

 An `exception` is thrown when there was a problem with the command **execution** in our environment.
-For example when the command itself is not found (e.g. a typo like `ggit` instead of `git`) or when the command tries to write stuff but you have no free storage, etc.
+For example when the command itself is not found (e.g. a typo like `ggit`) or for example when a command tries to write stuff but you have no free storage, etc.

 &nbsp;